SietseAchterop/RtcNoordApp/README.md

 The "Create report" creates a pdf version of the profile, see the appdocs directory for an [example report](appdocs/example_report.pdf).
 It also creates a spreadsheet that contains the tables for further processing, see [example sheet](appdocs/example_report.xlsx).

-The report uses the selected settings of checkboxes and tumble wheels.
+It is important to note that the report uses the selected settings of checkboxes and tumble wheels.
+So beware what is the most interesting piece for the report.
-Also the view from "View piece" is shown in the report.
+Also, if set, the view from "View piece" is shown in the report.

 ### Crew Profile